stephanie-K/practitioner-stories/index.md

 <h2 class="top-line">Sharing our research</h2>

 <p>This website (started on the 05/02/21) is a new way to share the research we did as an alternative to the <a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352792688587&cot=14" target="_blank">big Miro board we have</a>.
-This is very much a work in progress.
 Let us know how we can make it better for you.</p>

 <ul>